firedancer-io/firedancer/CONTRIBUTE.md

 merging.
 Typically, +2 votes are added by the code owner of a given component.

-Code review votes are invalidated when a change is updated, unless the update was a trivial rebase that didn't introduce new changes, or changes only to the commit message.
+Code review votes are invalidated when a change is updated, unless the update was a trivial rebase that didn't introduce new changes, or changes only the commit message.

 There are no negative votes, but before a change can be submitted, all **comments must be marked resolved**.
 Comments can be marked resolve either by the reviewer or by the author.